-27.2 The school/academy employs good hygiene practices in the following ways:
+27.1 The school/academy actively prevents the spread of infection through the following measures:

-- Displaying posters throughout the school, encouraging all pupils, staff members and visitors to wash their hands after using the toilet, before eating or handling food, after touching animals, and following any other actions that increase the risk of the spread of infection, such as coughing or sneezing - Ensuring, where applicable, that there is sufficient anti-bacterial wash or hand wash, warm water and paper towels available for everyone to wash their hands throughout the school - Employing cleaners to carry out thorough and frequent cleaning that follows national guidance - Providing PPE where necessary - Immediately cleaning any spillages of bodily fluids with a combination of detergent and disinfectant, and always wearing PPE.
+- Maintaining high standards of personal hygiene and practice - Maintaining a clean environment - The support of routine immunisation programmes in accordance with NHS professionals and with the prior consent of parents/carers - 27.2 The school/academy employs good hygiene practices in the following ways: - Displaying posters throughout the school, encouraging all pupils, staff members and visitors to wash their hands after using the toilet, before eating or handling food, after touching animals, and following any other actions that increase the risk of the spread of infection, such as coughing or sneezing - Ensuring, where applicable, that there is sufficient anti-bacterial wash or hand wash, warm water and paper towels available for everyone to wash their hands throughout the school - Employing cleaners to carry out thorough and frequent cleaning that follows national guidance - Providing PPE where necessary - Immediately cleaning any spillages of bodily fluids with a combination of detergent and disinfectant, and always wearing PPE.
 Mops will not be used to clean up body fluid spillages; instead, paper towels will be used and discarded properly, following the procedures for clinical waste - Washing all laundry in a separate dedicated facility and washing any soiled linens separately - Hygienically bagging any pupils' soiled clothing to go home and never rinsing it by hand - Storing all clinical waste in clinical waste bags and in a secure, dedicated area, before it is removed by a registered waste contractor - Providing a secure sharps bin, out of reach and pupils, for the disposal of sharps - Discouraging pupils, staff members and visitors from touching any stray animals that may come onto the school premises - 27.3 Staff and pupils displaying signs of infection, such as rashes, vomiting, diarrhoea, etc, will be sent home and recommended to see a doctor. - 27.4 All staff are subject to a full occupational health check before starting employment at the school/academy. - 27.5 All cuts and abrasions will be covered with waterproof dressings. - 27.6 The school/academy will ensure that arrangements are in place to minimise any pupil health risks. - 27.7 Hand sanitisers are available around the school/academy.